-If the scale option is given, with a numeric argument, the intensity scale can be specified relative to scale of the previous calculation.
-As with some other table commands, the value specified is interpreted as a log scale if it is negative and linear if positive.
+If the scale option is given, the intensity scale can be specified relative to the intensity of the previous calculation.
+As with some other table commands, the value specified is interpreted as a log scale if it is non-positive and linear otherwise.
+If no number is given, the scale factor defaults to unity.